farzana94/FAQ_Semantic_Search_Engine/README.md

 	•	Integrate Elasticsearch for scalable indexing.
 	•	Add advanced analytics for query performance.

-Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgments
 	•	SentenceTransformers for semantic embeddings.
 	•	FAISS for efficient similarity search.
 	•	Django for the web framework.

-Feel free to replace your-username in the repository link with your GitHub username and add a LICENSE file if applicable.